 The sex differentiation is a specialization on genetic and ecological streams of the information.
 At the same time it's also a specialization on endo- and ekzo-communications: females are specialized on intrapopulation relations, while males-on environmental ones.
 Therefore it becomes possible to understand sexual dimorphism on verbal, spatial-visual and other psychological abilities.
-Language, verbal abilities is a main communication tool between members of a population; therefore they are better advanced at women.
-On the other hand, the spatial-visual abilities are more connected to the environment by external communications (protection, hunting, struggle against enemies etc.), are better advanced at men.
+Language, verbal abilities is a main communication tool between members of the population; therefore they are better developed in women.
+On the other hand, the spatial-visual abilities are more connected to the environment by external communications (protection, hunting, fighting enemies), are more advanced in men.

-The other demonstration of such character psychological sexual dimorphism features of handwriting at men and women on which psychologists and forensic experts define a gender of a person.
-Among distinctive features of female handwritings are: correct, uniform, exact, beautiful, standard and symmetric.
-The following features are related to man's handwriting: wrong, non-uniform, wide, ugly, erroneous, individual-original, letters "t" and "i" without hyphens and points.
-That is the female handwritings are more perfect, and are closer to standards of training (requirements of environment), than man's (Kirsanov, Rogozin, 1973; Young, 1931).
-In the other special research the equal quantity of information (the same amount of training) has increased boys intelligent quotient (IQ) on 1.5 units, and girl's-on 4.5 (Geodakian, 1984b).
+Another demonstration of such kind of psychological sexual dimorphism features of handwriting at men and women on which psychologists and forensic experts determine a person's gender.
+Among the distinctive features of female handwritings are: correct, uniform, precise, beautiful, standard and symmetrical.
+The following features related to man's handwriting are: abnormal, irregular, sprawling, ugly, erroneous, individually-original, letters "t" and " i " without dashes and dots.
+That is the women's handwritings are more perfect, and are closer to the standards of training (requirements of environment), than men's (Kirsanov, Rogozin, 1973; Young, 1931).
+In another special study the same amount of information (the same time of training) increased intelligent quotient (IQ) of boys by 1.5 units, and girls-by 4.5 (Geodakian, 1984b).

-Let's pay attention that the majority of verbal tests take into account the perfection of performance.
-It is fluency of speech, speed of reading, spelling etc. Spatial-visual tests, on the contrary, demand search more often.
-These are mental manipulations with geometrical forms-turns, drawing up of the whole of parts, making a 3-dimentional figure from its flat folding etc.
+Note that most of the verbal tests take into account the perfection of execution.
+It is fluency of speech, speed of reading, spelling etc. While the spatial-visual tests, on the contrary, often require a search.
+These are mental manipulations with geometric shapes-rotations, making the whole figure from the parts, or folding the volume figures from the plane sweep.

-It would be interesting to compare male and female results under the verbal tests based on search, and the spatial-visual tests related on training.
-Here all should be on the contrary: advantage of women on spatial, and men on verbal tests.
-The better men's ability to find verbal associations or solve crossword puzzles can serve as another confirmation.
+It would be interesting to compare the results of males and females on the verbal tests based on the search, and the spatial-visual tests related on training.
+We should be getting the opposite results: the advantage of women on spatial, and men-on verbal tests.
+The better men's ability to find verbal associations or solve crossword puzzles can serve as a confirmation of this prediction.
 For both tasks verbal search is required.